Klemek/gitblog-data/2019/08/20/index.md

 > On real data, we have more than 2 points so how do we get the ETA from a set of points?

-You can use this formula as you want but to get results quickly, you can get the mean of values calculated between the last point and every other points.
+You can use this formula as you want, but to get results quickly, you can get the mean of values calculated between the last point and every other point.
 It will give you something like this:

 ![](graph4.svg)

-At the beginning, there will be a lot of variations but it will soon be close to the real remaining time.
+At the beginning, there will be a lot of variations but it will soon get close to the real remaining time.

 Here's the final formula one more time: